jgphilpott/polyslice/README.md

-# polyslice
+# Polyslice

-A G-code exporter for three.js
+A gcode exporter inspired by the conversation on [this three.js issue](https://github.com/mrdoob/three.js/issues/17981).